yaseminobek/yasemin.github.io/README.md

 3.The slider because it’s quick to set the hour.

 4.The clock updates only when you tap or slide, so it runs when events happen.

+1.I learned that ForEach can put the 12 items (numbers, dots, or sport emojis) around the circle without writing each one by hand.

+2.I learned that random can pick a random hour and 15-minute segment.
+In the color-dots mode, the dot colors also change randomly each time you interact with the clock.

+3.I learned how to make the clock react: one tap adds 15 minutes, a double tap resets it, the buttons change the hour up or down, and the slider lets me choose an hour.

+4.I learned how to add three different views and switch between them with top buttons: Numbers, Dots, and Sports.

 </details>